-If parents or carers return the application form after the deadline (15 January 2023) the Trust cannot guarantee to consider preferences at the same time as those received on time.
-Late applications will be administered in accordance with the Leeds City Council Coordinated Admission Scheme and the Trust will adopt any late date they use.
+If parents or carers return the application form after the deadline (15 January 2024) the Trust cannot guarantee to consider preferences at the same time as those received on time.
+Late applications will be administered in accordance with the Leeds City Council Coordinated Admission Scheme and the Trust will adopt any late date, as published by the local authority.